 This unique interdisciplinary, hands-on at-sea course will provide you with the experience of conducting research related to many important oceanographic processes operating within the Northeast Pacific ocean and on the seafloor.
 You will gain experience on a global class research ship using a state-of-the-art underwwater robotic vehicle (ROV) reaching depths of 9000 ft beneath the oceans surface and working on the most active submarine volcano off our coast, Axial Seamount.
 This volcano, >300 miles offshore has erupted in 1998, 2011 and 2015.
 It is poised to erupt again in the near future.
 You will also have the opportunity to produce far-reaching public engagement videos.

 During ~10 day to >3 week durations at sea, you will work alongside experienced scientists, engineers and the ship’s crew to gain at-sea research and sea-going experience using advanced oceanographic research instruments and vehicles, and you will conduct your own research using data collected with some of these tools.
-This summer the Ocean Observatories Initiative (OOI) Cabled Array VISIONS'19 cruise will be aboard the Woods Hole Oceanographic Institution research ship the R/V Atlantis, hosting the deep diving submersible Alvin, and will include the ROV Jason.
-The cruise will be from May 29 to July 6th and will include a team of scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
+This summer the Ocean Observatories Initiative (OOI) Cabled Array VISIONS'21 cruise will be aboard a 274" global class research ship the R/V Revelle and will include the ROV Jason.
+The ~45 day cruise is not yet scheduled but will take place during the June to August timeframe and will include a team of scientists from the College of the Environment - School of Oceanography, engineers from the Applied Physcis Laboratory, and professors from Grays Harbor College.
 Over 20 graduate and undergraduate students will participate on this cruise.
 There will be 3-4 Legs of the cruise with each duration ~8-10 days.
 Students may participate on more than one Leg.